openebs-archive/openebs-docs/docs/ugcstor.md

    kubectl get pvc
    ```

    From the output of above command, get `VOLUME` name and use in the following command to get the details of corresponding cStor volume.
-All commands are peformed by considering above PVC.
+All commands are performed by considering above PVC.

    ```
    kubectl get cstorvolume -n openebs -l openebs.io/persistent-volume=pvc-ed6e893a-051d-11ea-a786-42010a8001c9